The Term 'Midsize' Is Problematic — So Why Are We Still Using It?

-If you’ve been on TikTok recently, you’ve probably been met with countless women referring to themselves as ‘midsized’.
-The #midsize hashtag has amassed over 4 billion views — including ‘get ready with me’ videos, fit checks and OOTD content.
-There’s a clear point to be made — the people in these videos are not fat and they’re not thin.
+If you’ve been on TikTok recently, you’ve probably been met with countless women referring to themselves as ‘midsize’.
+The #midsize hashtag has amassed over 4 billion views and includes ‘get ready with me’ videos, fit checks and OOTD content.
+There’s a clear point to be made: the people in these videos are not fat and they’re not thin.
 But is the term ‘midsize’ beneficial — or is it actually doing more harm than good?

-A quick Google search reveals that there isn’t a clear size for who is defined as midsize.
-Some websites say that to be classified as midsized, you have to be an Australian size 10-16.
+A quick Google search reveals that there isn’t a clear definition of midsize.
+Some websites say that to be classified as midsize, you have to be a UK size 10-16.
 Others say the term should be reserved for people who are a size 14-18 or even a size 16-20.
-It’s clear that despite the term’s popularity, there are still some basics that are yet to be fleshed out.
+It’s clear that despite the term’s popularity, there are some basics that are yet to be fleshed out.

 Advertisement

-But with so many differing opinions about what midsize looks like, I don’t think we can expect this label to provide anyone with a sense of clarity or belonging.
-In my opinion (and that of countless others) the term feels like a big “fuck you” to fat people.
+With so many differing opinions about what midsize looks like, I don’t think we can expect this label to provide anyone with a sense of clarity or belonging.
+In my opinion (and that of countless others), the term feels like a big 'fuck you' to fat people.

 Let me explain.